teh-cmc/mmm/README.md

 Note that `mmm` heavily relies on Go's implementation of interfaces.

 Finally, for the adventurous, you can find most the ugly stuff [here]() and [here]().

+## ..once you've decided to use `mmm`

+- Never point to data on the GC-managed heap using a pointer stored on an unmanaged heap

+If the only references to your garbage-collectable data are stored in an unmanaged memory chunk, and thus non-existent to the eyes of the GC, your data will be automatically deallocated, as it should be.

+-`mmm` provides support for the following types: interfaces, arrays, structs, numerics + boolean (bool/int/uint/float/complex and their variants), unsafe.Pointer, and any possible combination of the above.

+Slices and strings are thus not supported, use arrays and byte arrays instead.

 ## Install